lexingxie/cmLab/content/post/smallset_timelines.md

 <br/>

-The two central contributions in [Lydia's 2024 PhD Thesis](https://lydialucchesi.github.io/thesis/thesis_LydiaLucchesi.pdf) are Smallset Timelines and smallsets.
+The two central contributions in [Lydia's 2024 PhD Thesis](https://lydialucchesi.github.io/thesis/thesis_LydiaLucchesi.pdf) are Smallset Timelines and the [smallsets](https://lydialucchesi.github.io/smallsets/) software.
 The Smallset Timeline is a static and compact visualisation, documenting the sequence of decisions in a preprocessing pipeline;
 it is composed of small data snapshots of different preprocessing steps.
-The smallsets software builds a Smallset Timeline from a user’s data preprocessing script, containing structured comments with snapshot instructions.
-Together, Smallset Timelines and smallsets are designed to support the production of accessible data preprocessing documentation.
+The [smallsets](https://lydialucchesi.github.io/smallsets/) R software builds a Smallset Timeline from a user’s data preprocessing script, containing structured comments with snapshot instructions.
+Together, they are designed to support the production of accessible data preprocessing documentation.

 This post illustrates these contributions with four examples, along with an example notebook that produces them.

 1. <a href="#EX1">Ebirds data in citizen science</a>
 1. <a href="#EX2">HMDA homeloan data, reflecting nuances in defining and reporting on race</a>
-1. <a href="#EX3">Examining fairness in income classification from American Community Survey</a>
+1. <a href="#EX3">The folktables dataset for machine learning, on fairness in income classification</a>
 1. <a href="#EX4">NASA software defect data</a>

 We will conclude this overview with <a href="#notebook">an example notebook</a> to illustrate the ease of using smallsets in exisitng data-preprocessing code, along with an <a href="#faq">FAQ</a>.